ONSdigital/ons-ppt/themes/data_analysis/RAP/QA_for_RAP/book/readable_code.md

 ```
 ````

-The ability to write idiomatic code in a given language comes with time.
+The ability to write code with more R or Python language features comes with time.
 However, it is important to think about it while looking at a given piece of code: is it using everything that language 'X' has to offer?

-That said, we should still prefer readability over idioms that might make our code more complex.
-For example, attempting to fit too much logic into a single line of code can make it considerably harder to understand.

 (automate-style-checks)=
 #### Automate style checks

 Following a style guide from the beginning of a project is good practice.
-However, checking that code continues to follow a particular style, or to fix code formatting when it doesn't can be tedious.
+However, checking that code continues to follow a particular style, and fixing formatting when it doesn't can be tedious.
-Hence, automated support can be sought to speed up this work, either by providing suggestions as the code is written or by reformatting your code to comply with some style.
+Automated support can be sought to speed up this work, either by providing suggestions as the code is written or by reformatting your code to comply with some style.

 See [](linters-formatters) for further information on automating these checks.